brkyydnmz/Data-Analysis/README.md

 **We do operations with the .csv files we have.
 You can view and support on <a href="https://www.kaggle.com/berkaydnmez" target="_blank" rel="noreferrer">Kaggle</a>.**

+Database files are on <a href="https://www.kaggle.com/datasets/berkaydnmez/datasets-for-data-analysis" target="_blank" rel="noreferrer">Kaggle Datasets</a>.

 <details>
   <summary>🔗 Kaggle Links</summary>
   <div>